Brett Whiteley House: Life of Brett Whiteley

-Brett Whiteley was born in Sydney in 1939 and grew up at Longueville a harbour-side suburb in North Sydney.
+Brett Whiteley was born in Sydney in 1939 and grew up at Longueville.
 He was sent to boarding school at the Scots School in Bathurst and was awarded first prize in the Young Painters' section of the Bathurst Show.
 He attended Scots College in Sydney briefly in 1954-55 before leaving school in 1956.
 After leaving school he took night classes in drawing at the Julian Ashton Art School in Sydney while holding down a job at an advertising agency.
 In 1960, aged 21, Whiteley left Australia on a Travelling Art Scholarship (judged by Sir Russell Drysdale at the Art Gallery of New South Wales), and by 1961 had settled in London where his work was shown at the Whitechapel and Marlborough galleries.
 In London, he produced a series of abstractions, one of which (Untitled red painting) was bought by the Tate Gallery, making Whiteley the youngest artist to enter the collection of Tate Modern.

 In London, he met many other painters, including fellow Australians, Arthur Boyd and John Passmore.
 In 1962 he won second prize in the Biennale de Paris (International Biennale for Young Artists) and had his first solo exhibition.
 He married Wendy Julius the same year.
 In 1967 he was awarded a scholarship by the Harkness Fellowship which enabled him to live and work in New York for 18 months.
 From there he and his family stayed in Fiji before returning to Sydney in 1969.

 A well-publicised drug charge in Fiji saw the Whiteleys' permanent return to Australia.
 After visiting a friend who lived in the downstairs flat of the house at 1 Walker Street, Brett, Wendy and their daughter, Arkie, then aged five years, moved there in 1969, renting the upstairs flat.
 The lower level became Brett's first studio in Sydney.
-In an interview with The Sydney Morning Herald in 2012 Wendy described how they came to stay at Lavender Bay:
+In an interview with the Sydney Morning Herald in 2012 Wendy described how they came to stay at Lavender Bay:

 The house was one of a row of five Federation houses next to Clark Park.
 Their home became a "scene" well-managed by Wendy.
 Raucous parties, fuelled by loud music and alcohol, drew the famous and infamous - writers, poets, artists, actors and musicians.
 The Schlicts left Lavender Bay for the inner city around 1971.
 The Whiteleys bought the house in 1974 and began converting it back into a single dwelling, knocking down walls to open up the living space, installing arches and eventually adding a distinctive tower.
 Also in 1974, Brett debuted his first series of artworks inspired by Lavender Bay, at an exhibition at the Australian Galleries in Melbourne.
 This heralded a new phase in his artistic development, which would produce many of his most-highly prized works over the next 15 years.